BitMEX employs a unique system called

 Funding Basis = Funding Rate * (Time Until Funding / Funding Interval) Fair Price = Index Price * (1 + Funding Basis)

-For further information on perpetual contract funding calculations and examples please see the Funding Section in the Swaps Guide.
+For further information on perpetual contract funding calculations and examples please see the Funding Section in the Perpetual Contracts Guide.

 The Fair Price marking calculation for Futures Contracts is slightly different to a Perpetual Contract, and is done by comparing the Impact Mid Price of a contract to its underlying Index Price.
 This is used to then calculate the